dolphin-emu/dolphin/Readme.txt

 Please read the FAQ before use: http://dolphin-emu.org/docs/faq/

 [System Requirements]
-* OS: Microsoft Windows (XP/Vista or higher) or Linux or Apple Mac OS X (10.7 or higher).
+* OS: Microsoft Windows (Vista or higher) or Linux or Apple Mac OS X (10.7 or higher).
-  Windows XP x64 is NOT supported.
   Unix like systems other than Linux might work but are not officially supported.
 * Processor: A CPU with SSE2 support
   A modern CPU (3 GHz and Dual Core, not older than 2008) is highly recommended.